TP-NOTE(1) Version 1.21.5 | Tp-Note documentation

 [app_args]

 The structure of this variable is a list of lists.
-Every item in the outer list corresponds to one entire command line launching a different text editor, here VSCode.
+Every item in the outer list corresponds to one entire command line launching a different text editor, here Marktext.
 When launching, Tp-Note searches through this list until it finds an installed text editor on the system.

 Register a console text editor running in a terminal emulator